 Despite the enormous potential of cancer immunotherapy, many patients receiving such treatments experience debilitating and sometimes-fatal irAEs.
 Characterized by an over-activation of the immune system, irAEs pose a significant barrier to immunotherapy success, as they have led to the FDA halting clinical trials—slowing the development of effective cancer immunotherapies.

-For more information on this application, and on how autoantibodies can bolster cancer immunotherapy development, download the eBook.
+For more information on how autoantibodies can bolster cancer immunotherapy development, download the eBook.

 Immunotherapies such as therapeutic vaccination and checkpoint inhibition hold great promise for treating and potentially even curing cancer, but currently work effectively for only a limited number of patients.
-Response prediction is crucial for developing effective cancer immunotherapies, meeting regulatory standards and safeguarding patients.
 Being able to predict treatment response will allow clinicians to make more informed and safer decisions for patients, and will avoid the treatment of patients who do not stand to benefit from the therapy in the first place.

 To find out more about how autoantibodies can be used to predict therapeutic outcomes, read the immuno-oncology eBook.

 Protagen is dedicated to the development of precision medicine tools that are giving pharmaceutical and biotech companies the power to develop safer anti-cancer drugs, and enabling clinicians to select the right therapy for the right patient.